Energy-based error bound of physics-informed neural network solutions in elasticity: Conclusions

 \section{Conclusions}

 In this note, we have briefly presented a preliminary work on \emph{a posteriori} error analysis for the PINN solutions of elasticity problems.
 An energy-based error bound, defined as a constitutive relation error, is employed to provide an upper bound of the global discretization errors in both the displacements and the stresses solved through a mix form of PINNs.
-The PINNs have been used as both forward solver and regression tool in a 2D linear elasticity problem, and the bounding property of the proposed error bound has been verified under different numbers of sampling points, neurons, and layers for the PINNs.
-This energy-based error bound is also directly applicable for hyperelasticity problems, and can be used for goal-oriented error estimation in cooperation with an adjoint problem.
+The generalization performance of PINNs is thus assessed by the proposed error bound.
+In the numerical demonstration, a reference 2D linear elasticity problem is analyzed using PINNs as a forward solver and as a regression tool.
+Considering a wide range of network hyper parameters, i.e., number of neurons and hidden layers, and number of sampling points, it has been verified that the proposed error bound guarantees an upper bound of the energy-based measures of generalization errors and offers good robustness.
+The constitutive relation error bound is also directly applicable for hyperelasticity problems, and can be used for goal-oriented error estimation in cooperation with an adjoint problem.